As Argentine inflation cools to single digits, residents are still skeptical

 "Every day there are new prices, it is not that (inflation) is stopping," said Emilia, a 65-year-old resident who was also out shopping and did not want to reveal her last name.
 "It is a lie that prices are going down," she said.

-Argentina's national INDEC statistics agency - which is generally trusted by analysts, following an overhaul in 2016 - is set to release its inflation data on Friday at 1900 GMT.
+Argentina's national INDEC statistics agency is generally trusted by analysts, following an overhaul in 2016.

 (Reporting by Miguel Lo Bianco, Claudia Martini and Noelle Harff.
 Editing by Lucinda Elliott and Rosalba O'Brien)